Al-Sawafir al-Shamaliyya

 Al-Sawafir al-Shamaliyya (السوافير الشمالية) was a Palestinian Arab village in the Gaza Subdistrict, located 33 km northeast of Gaza situated along the southern coastal plain of Palestine 50 m above sea level.
+It was one of three namesake villages, alongside Al-Sawafir al-Sharqiyya and Al-Sawafir al-Gharbiyya.

 It had a population of 680 in 1945.
 Al-Sawafir al-Shamaliyya was depopulated in the 1948 Arab-Israeli War.

 History

 The village was possibly located at the site of the biblical Shafir, mentioned by Eusibius as a "beautiful town" between Ascalon and Bayt Jibrin.
 Most modern scholars, however, located Shafir at Khirbat al-Qawm.
 The Crusader name of the village was Zeophir.
 They recorded that it was the property of Bishop of Jerusalem in the early 12th century.
+However, it is not clear which village of three Sawafirs these records pertain to.

 Ottoman era

 Incorporated into the Ottoman Empire in 1517 with the rest of Palestine, Al-Sawafir al-Shamaliya appears in the 1596 tax records as Sawafir al-Halil.
 It was under the administration of the nahiya of Gaza, part of the Liwa of Gaza.
 The village contained 112 households, 71 were Muslim and 41 Christians.
 With a total population of an estimated 616, the villagers paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, olive and fruit trees; a total of 19,550 akçe.
 All of the revenues went to a waqf.